 'Like in the past, in the future I'll probably have phases of doubt and feelings of a lack of direction.
 However, working on this book has been a good reminder of the need to carry on, and of the fact that the bigger picture sometimes reveals itself only over the course of time.
 I'm driven by an insatiable interest in the manifold shapes of human activities, in the surface of life, and as long as I enjoy how things are pointless and hugely important at the same time, then I'm not afraid.'

-So perhaps for now monotypes are going to be the most appropriate medium for me to work with.
+Perhaps for now monotypes are going to be the most appropriate medium for me to work with.
 Perhaps I should just make images of the people, places and things around me.
-Perhaps I should, as Katherine Jones and Tom Hammick suggested, make some monotypes from my landscape drawings and paintings without worrying about them being staid.
-When I exhibited in Oxford in the summer I hung small sketchbook pages alongside framed prints next to finished paintings and I thought my work made sense as a whole.
-I need to start looking at my work as one practice, not several parts.
+Perhaps I should, as Katherine Jones and Tom Hammick suggested, make some monotypes from my landscape drawings and paintings without worrying about them being staid or old-fashioned.
+When I exhibited in Oxford in the summer I hung small sketchbook pages alongside framed prints next to finished paintings and I thought my works made sense as a whole.
+I need to start looking at my artworks as one practice, not several parts.

 ii.
 The following text is from a press release from a past show of portraits by Claire Price at Mercer Chance.
 I love it.